ntmbayfield/g88-lecture-docs/JavaScript/ES6/MapSet_WeakMap_WeakSet.md

 ---

+##ES6 sets allow you to easily create a collection of unique values without worrying about type coercion.
-##Set objects are collections of values, you can iterate its elements in insertion order.
+- Enumerable in insertion order.
+- Includes the same .has() method and size property that map has.

 ---